-A review of 12 topics You MUST Know by ➪ Boca Raton ➪
+A review of 12 top Q&As You MUST Know by ➪ Boca Raton ➪

-West Palm Beach Robbery Attorney Josh LeRoy on:
+West Palm Beach Robbery Defense Attorney Josh LeRoy on:

 Need help?
 Use the form below, or read more about West Palm Beach Criminal Attorney Joshua LeRoy, Esq.

-- 1.6 How can a West Palm Beach Home Invasion Attorney Help Me with a Home Invasion Robbery With A Firearm charge: F.S.
+- 6 Can a West Palm Beach Home Invasion Attorney Help Me with a Robbery with A Firearm charge: F.S.
 812.135?

-- 1.8 If You Have Been Charged Call West Palm Beach Robbery Attorney Josh LeRoy Because Experience Wins.
+- 8 Charged?
+Call West Palm Beach Robbery Attorney Josh LeRoy Because Experience Wins.
 Can You Afford to Lose?

-- 1.8.2 West Palm Beach Robbery Attorney Joshua LeRoy, Esq. is dedicated to providing his clients with personalized, honest, and aggressive representation in any and all areas of criminal law in West Palm Beach, Boca Raton, Boynton Beach, Lake Worth, Delray Beach, Jupiter & the surrounding areas of Palm Beach County in the State of Florida.
-View our other Top Resource Pages
+- 8.2 West Palm Beach Robbery Attorney Joshua LeRoy, Esq. is dedicated to providing his clients with personalized, honest, and aggressive representation in any areas of criminal law in West Palm Beach, Boca Raton, Boynton Beach, Lake Worth, Delray Beach, Jupiter & the surrounding areas of Palm Beach County in the State of Florida.

-What should I know before hiring a West Palm Beach Robbery Attorney for Robbery: F.S.
+Before hiring a Robbery Defense Attorney, what should I know about: F.S.
 812.13?In Florida, robbery is the intentional taking of property of another person coupled with violence or the threat of violence.
-It can include knocking a person over to take his or her wallet, walking into a gas station and demanding money while brandishing a gun, and even threaten to punch a person if they don’t give you a dollar.
+It can include knocking someone over to take their wallet, walking into a gas station, demanding money while brandishing a gun, and even threatening to punch someone if they don’t give you a dollar.

-Many different offenses fall under the charge of robbery, such as carjacking (essentially the robbery of a car), home invasion robbery (essentially the robbery from a home), armed robbery (essentially robbery when a weapon is carried or used).
+Many different offenses fall under the charge of robbery, such as carjacking (essentially the robbery of a car), home invasion robbery (essentially the robbery of a home), and armed robbery (essentially robbery involving a weapon).
 It is a crime of violence.

-There are many variables in these cases that affect the outcome and possible punishments.
+Many variables in these cases affect the outcome and possible punishments.
 One very important

-If a firearm is involved, the charge is punishable by life imprisonment, and falls under the 10/20/life sentencing requirements.
-In other words any robbery where a firearm is used, brandished, or even carried but not used or brandished results in at least a ten (10) year term of imprisonment.
+The charge is punishable by life imprisonment if a firearm is involved and falls under the 10/20/life sentencing requirements.
+In other words, any robbery where a gun is used, brandished, or even carried but not used or brandished results in at least a ten (10) year term of imprisonment.

-In Palm Beach County, any person charged with any type of robbery charge is offered prison by the State Attorney.
+In Palm Beach County, the State Attorney will pursue a prison sentence for anyone with a robbery charge.
 The State Attorney prosecutes robbery charges especially vigorously.

 What common defenses would a Good West Palm Beach Robbery Attorney use?

 Yes, there are.
-But your best course of action is to contact our firm and discuss your options with a qualified criminal attorney.
-The court must prove that you did not have a right to the property, or that consent was not given to you by the owner of the property to use or take said property.
+But your best course of action is to contact our firm and discuss your options with a qualified robbery defense attorney.
+The court must prove that you did not have a right to the property or that the property owner did not give you consent to use or take said property.

 Are there different punishments for a conviction in Palm Beach County?

-Yes, depending on whether you were in possession of a weapon, had intent to use that weapon, or did actually use that weapon, the punishment and degree of felony will change drastically.
+Yes, depending on whether you had a weapon, had the intent to use that weapon, or did use that weapon, the punishment and degree of a felony will change drastically.

 Is it possible to get out of the charge?

 What is Robbery by Sudden Snatching: F.S.
-812.131?Florida law defines Robbery by Sudden Snatching as the “…taking of money or other property from the victim’s person, with intent to permanently or temporarily deprive the victim or the owner of the money or other property, when, in the course of the taking, the victim was or became aware of the taking.”
+812.131?Florida law defines robbery by sudden snatching as the “…taking of money or other property from the victim’s person, with the intent to permanently or temporarily deprive the victim or the owner of the money or other property, when, in the course of the taking, the victim was or became aware of the taking.”